DLibatique/CLAS199-S20/_pages/8-distance.md

 ## 1. General Notes

 Needless to say, these are unprecedented times which call for extraordinary measures.
 My goal is to set up a distance learning environment that allows you to set your own pace as you navigate what’s happening in our world and deal with everything else that you have to deal with, in practical and emotional terms.
-Please don’t ever hesitate to e-mail me, visit via Google Meet at preordained times (see below) or non-preordained times via appointment, or leave a message in the [GroupMe](https://groupme.com/join_group/58689348/viyFCyPR) with any questions, issues, or concerns that you have.
+Please don’t ever hesitate to e-mail me, visit via Zoom at preordained times (see below) or non-preordained times via appointment, or leave a message in the [GroupMe](https://groupme.com/join_group/58689348/viyFCyPR) with any questions, issues, or concerns that you have.
 We’re all figuring it out as we go; the best we can do is to be here for each other with compassion and patience.
 And maybe an occasional fuzzy animal picture or meme.
 Here’s a recent favorite of mine: the woman yelling at cat meme with an ancient twist (by [AlexanderPetela on redbubble.com](https://www.redbubble.com/people/alexanderpetela/works/45492270-ancient-greek-vase-cat-meme)):

 ![](https://scontent-iad3-1.xx.fbcdn.net/v/t1.0-0/p480x480/87397088_2352776951489457_2012672638987534336_o.jpg?_nc_cat=108&_nc_sid=dd9801&_nc_ohc=Y7bmj6XsB5kAX_CjPKU&_nc_ht=scontent-iad3-1.xx&_nc_tp=6&oh=c832c2eab033bde38a033bca3db85a7b&oe=5E95BC54)